robertfausk/blog/posts/business-metrics.md

 - provides dashboard
 - provides alerting
 -- notification possible via webhooks
+-- make a call, send a sms etc.
+-- create a ticket in redmine
 - allows easy setting of markers (e.g. for feature toggle on, deployment, DDOS attack, cache deleted, sent >10000 newsletter) -- deployment example: increased response time because there is more crawling from crawler.
 They crawl more cause there is a very low response time while page is in maintenance mode
 - markers can also be set via command in Slack